-Apple Cake Recipe is a moist old fashioned cake made with apples and nuts, baked in a sheet pan, then topped with a yummy Caramel Icing of butter, brown sugar and evaporated milk.
+Apple Cake Recipe is a delicious, moist old fashioned cake made from scratch with apples and nuts, baked in a sheet pan, topped with yummy Caramel Icing of butter, brown sugar and evaporated milk.

 I first tasted this old cake in the early 1960"s when a bowling team member brought it to our weekly meeting.

-When the apples had cooked down to a thick mixture, she stirred in some sugar and used this as a filling between layers and on top of a Vanilla Cake.
+She then spread this filling between layers and on top of a Vanilla Cake.

 Combine oil, sugar, and eggs.

-Bake in a greased and floured 9" x 12" baking pan.
-Bake in a preheated oven 325F. for about 45 minutes, until done.
+Pour into a greased and floured 9" x 12" baking pan and bake in a preheated oven 325F. for about 45 minutes or until done.